ros-navigation/docs.nav2.org/docs/configuration_and_development/first_time_robot_setup_guide/sensors/setup_sensors_gz.md

 ### Adding Gazebo Plugins to a URDF or SDF

 Let us first add a lidar sensor to `sam_bot`.
-In your URDF paste the following lines before the `</robot>` tag to just add the lidar’s link and joint.
+In your URDF paste the following lines before the `</robot>` tag to just add the lidar's link and joint.

 ```xml
 <link name="lidar_link">